ern2150/FVCR/broadcast-stats.md

 1/24/2021 | Naoko Kawai - Control / (same as video)
 1/21/2021 | GRANDO FAIR / (same as video)
 1/21/2021 | Emergency Alert Please Stand by / (Beep)
-1/21/2021 | Yes Madam Umbrella Fight Scene / The Limit - She's So Divine 1/21/2021 | Fist of the North Star S2 Opening / Tom Cat - Tough Boy
+1/21/2021 | Fist of the North Star S2 Opening / Tom Cat - Tough Boy
 1/19/2021 | (another interlude "We Filmed Heaven") / (same as video) 1/19/2021 | (Save the Date Grandu-Fair) / (same as video)